-If you use Content Server's Dash or Advanced interfaces to edit an asset that was created in CS-Desktop, the link between that asset and CS-Desktop will be irreversibly severed, and you will no longer be able to edit that asset in CS-Desktop.
-Content Server warns you of this fact when you attempt to edit a CS-Desktop asset in the Dash or Advanced interfaces.
+If you use Content Server's Advanced interface to edit an asset that was created in CS-Desktop, the link between the asset and CS-Desktop will be irreversibly severed when you save the asset.
+You will no longer be able to edit the asset in CS-Desktop.
+Content Server warns you of this fact when you open the asset in the "Edit" form.
 A link to the CS-Desktop client installer is also provided at that time.